silascoder/silascoder/README.md

-- 👋 Hi, I’m @silascoder
+- 👋 Hi, I’m @silascoder.
+My previous Github profile can be found at @noammiller.
 - 👀 I’m interested in security and free software.
 - 🌱 I’m currently learning how to contribute to debian, automate testing, and develop and maintain largescale software projects.
 - 💞️ I’m looking to collaborate on useful debian packages and freeware.